pedroAkiraDanno/C2/file/README.md

 **obs:**
-will create a file with 11G
+Will create a file with 11G
+Time to finish about